Skip to content

 Requesting a calculation to run

 Requesting a calculation to run is described here.
-This is done by using the SLURM scheduler.
+This is done by using the Slurm scheduler.

 Requesting an interactive node

 Requesting an interactive node is described here.
-This is done by requesting an interactive node from the SLURM scheduler.
+This is done by requesting an interactive node from the Slurm scheduler.

 • Users cannot install software directly.
 Instead, users need to use pre-installed software or learn techniques how to run custom software anyway